Dayuan railway station

-Dayuan railway station (大源站 (Dàyuán Zhàn)) is a station on Guangzhou East Ring intercity railway located in Baiyun District, Guangzhou, Guangdong, China.
+Dayuan railway station (大源站 (Dàyuán Zhàn)) is an underground railway station on Guangzhou East Ring intercity railway located in Baiyun District, Guangzhou, Guangdong, China.
 It opened on 29 September 2025.

 Features

 The station has an underground island platform.
 South of the station is a set of crossover lines.
 The station also has two wind shafts and a cooling tower.

 Entrances/exits

 The station has 3 points of entry/exit, all are located on the north side of Dayuan East Road.
 In its initial opening, only Exit D was opened.